Draqun/homesoftserver/README.md

 # uStaticServer

-This simple application is a multithreaded server for static files.
+This simple application is a multithreaded server template.
 Application was created for educational purpose and should not be used in the production environments.

-## Compilation
+## Project
-Program uses autotools for compilation.

-You can use docker container to do it.
-From default compilation is made for Windows.
+Project was created into Code::Blocks with mingw compiler.

 ## Author
 Email: damian.giebas@s.tu.koszalin.pl